simplifiedcourses/simplifiedcourses.github.io/_posts/2022-11-15-angular-change-detection-cheat-sheet-explained.md

 - async pipe
 - Event binding

-We can see that there is a difference from where those triggers occur.
+We can see that there is a difference in where those triggers occur.
 The 3 triggers will result in the same behavior, but we can see the difference in which components are marked dirty, based on where those triggers occur.